MrKatrish/code_refactor/README.md

 Those are 5 points i had to deal with:

--Change Non-Semantic HTML elements to semantic.
+- Change Non-Semantic HTML elements to semantic.

--Sort HTML elements follow a logical structure.
+- Sort HTML elements follow a logical structure.

--Add alt attributes to image and icon.
+- Add alt attributes to image and icon.

--Do a sequential order in heading of a page.
+- Do a sequential order in heading of a page.

--Create descriptive title for website.
+- Create descriptive title for website.

 As this is my first serious HTML project I accept any criticisms and any approvals on this.